musta7188/BLOCKCHAIN_/Readme.md

 ## Features

-- View blocks in the blockchain
+- View the entire blockchain.
-- Make transactions
+- Create transactions and view them in a transaction pool.
-- View transaction pool
-- Mine transactions
+- Mine transactions from the transaction pool.
+- Wallet functionalities including balance check.
+- Connect to MetaMask for Ethereum transactions.

 ## Installation